ungatz/ungatz.github.io/content/posts/2023-06-04-category-theory-or-how-to-live-without-elements-using-arrows-instead.md

 license = ""
 +++

-After my recent attempt to learn the core of category theory and exploration of Saunders Mac Lane's insightful books, I have I tried to organize my notes, thoughts, and highlights in this post.
+After my recent attempt to learn the core of category theory and exploration of Saunders Mac Lane's insightful books, I have tried to organize my notes, thoughts, and highlights in this post.
 The post is divided into two parts: the origins of category theory are covered in the first one, and next comes the core machinery for working with categories.